jgmuchiri/labs-engineering-standards/docs/topics/code-quality.md

 ## (CQ-100) High Maintainability

+Requirements:

-All repositories *must* maintain their `master` branch at a Code Climate maintainability score of C or above.
-This score *must* be updated at least once per day, ideally whenever code is merged into the `master` branch.
-The score must be displayed on the README at the root of the repository.
+- All repositories *must* maintain their `master` branch at a Code Climate maintainability score of C or above.
+- This score *must* be recalculated whenever code is pushed into the `master` branch.
+- The maintainability score must be displayed near the top of the README at the root of the repository.

 Rationale: